notaquant/vyper.rocks/docs/index.md

 ## Contributing to the book

-You can help contribute by writing tutorials or fixing any mistakes.
+You can contribute by writing tutorials or fixing any mistakes.

 ## License